JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 #### verificationReportsDir
 {id="tasks-runpluginverifier-verificationreportsdir"}

-The path to directory where verification reports will be saved.
+The path to the directory where verification reports will be saved.

 {style="narrow"}
 Type